RyanWilliams99/direct3d12-benchmark/README.md

 Opens a precompiled .sdkmesh file and renders to screen

 To build
+1. Check you have Windows 10 SDK (19041 is recommended)
+2. Check you have Windows 10 (May 2020 Update a.k.a.
+Version 2004 is recommended)
+3. Check you have a Dx12 compatible GPU
-1. open Visual studio sln file as admin
+4. Open Visual studio sln file as admin
-2. check paths to sdkmesh files (approx line 300 in Game.cpp)
+5. Check paths to sdkmesh files (approx line 300 in Game.cpp)
-3. run as release for best performance
+6. Run as release for best performance